dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 }
 ```

 Note that here it is not possible to add the validator function it self.
-The **FormGroup requires the provision of an object with a validator key and the function as the value.**
+The **FormGroup requires the provision of an object with a validator key and the function as the value **`{ validator: emailMatcher }`**.**

 #### 6\) Correcting the display of the error messages of the cross-field validation